Have you heard great things about B12 shots?

 I generally recommend 5,000mcg once per week, but sometimes patients can decrease the total dosage and increase the frequency of shots.

-So for instance using 3,000mcg every 3 days may be better tolerated and provide more sustained energy level in some patients.
+So, for instance, using 3,000mcg every 3 days may be better tolerated and provide a more sustained energy level in some patients.

 Can you get too much B12 in the shots?

-High toxicity and hyper vitaminosis comes from high doses of fat soluble vitamins because these vitamins can be deposited into fat cells and stay in the body longer.
+High toxicity and hypervitaminosis come from high doses of fat-soluble vitamins because these vitamins can be deposited into fat cells and stay in the body longer.